 5.1.
-'Authorization' is a term defined in the GSR Part 3 [2] and is a formal process established in the national regulatory framework by which a regulatory body or other governmental body grants written permission, at different stages of the lifetime of a facility or to conduct an activity.
+'Authorization' is a term defined in the GSR Part 3 [2] and is a formal process established in the national regulatory framework by which a regulatory body or another governmental body grants written permission to operate a facility or conduct specified activities.

 5.2.
-The control of discharges is one aspect of the authorization process and although some consideration would be given to this throughout the lifetime of the facility, more detailed consideration of the authorization of discharges would be limited to particular stages.
+The control of discharges is one aspect of the authorization process and although some consideration would be given to this throughout the lifetime of the facility or activity, more detailed consideration of the authorization of discharges would be limited to particular stages.
 Therefore, the control of discharges is more relevant to some of these stages than others.